Iterate through a BAM (or other) file, reducing output to a single result.

 Value

-The value returned by the final invocation of REDUCE
+The value returned by the final invocation of REDUCE, or init

 missing and no data were yield'ed.